Defining Alcoholism

 Alcohol poisoning occurs where alcohol intake has reached levels such that vital organs such as the brain and heart, begin shutting down, which can lead to a risk of death.

-2,200 people per year, or 6 people daily, die due to alcohol poisoning.
-[11]
+2,200 people per year, or 6 people daily, die due to alcohol poisoning [11].

 Is Alcoholism Preventable?

-Problem drinking in adults most often develops slowly, over time.
-And since moderate alcohol intake is generally not a sign of emotional or somatic dependence if its brief, someone's poor use of alcohol can be difficult to perceive clearly, until it's much more advanced.
+And since moderate alcohol intake is generally not a sign of emotional or somatic dependence if it's brief, drinking "too much" alcohol can be difficult to perceive clearly, until it's much more advanced.

-Treatment Types For Alcoholism
+Treatment Types

 Most, but not all treatments include the concept of abstinence.